 “I wish you a warm welcome to the Hampshire scheme page.
 We have a wealth of knowledge and experience within our members so if you decide to join us; you will be in good hands.

 The work of independent custody visitors offers protections to detainees and transparency of detention processes.
-Custody visitors are the eyes and ears of the public, providing reassurance from ‘outside’ of the constabulary that all is as it should be.
+Custody visitors are the eyes and ears of the public providing reassurance that all is as it should be.
 The work of custody visitors contributes to my Police & Crime Plan by providing accessibility, visibility and accountability of Hampshire constabulary.
 Their contribution to the scheme helps me to fulfil my statutory duty to hold the Chief Constable to account.

 I value this important service and the contribution that custody visitors make in helping to keep the people in our community safer.”